peterjc/thapbi-pict/docs/examples/woody_hosts/edit_graph.rst

 edit distance between them all (this can get slow).

 We build the network graph by adding edges for edits of up to three base pairs (by default).
-This gives small connected compoenents or sub-graphs which are roughly at the species level.
+This gives small connected components or sub-graphs which are roughly at the species level.

 Redundant edges are dropped, for example if *A* is one edit away from *B*,